Due to ongoing conservation works access to the interior of Cairn T is not possible at present.

 Disabled Access: Unfortunately, there is no access for visitors in wheelchairs.

-Guides: Guides will always be in attendance while visitors go inside the tomb, max number 7.
+Guides: Guides will always be in attendance while visitors visit the tomb exterior.
 Average Length of Visit: 1 hour